Skip to main content

 Which upsell apps does Littledata track?

-Littledata tracks post-purchase upsells for any app in the Shopify checkout.
+Littledata tracks post-purchase upsells generated by any Shopify app.
 We have tested the upsell tracking with these apps:

 • Rebuy